mlg-/queueing-clinic/README.md

 Here's [a simple example from an excellent blog post on threads](http://tinyurl.com/pc6jqf2) that you can run right in your terminal and observe.

+## Professional Implementations of Queuing

+Developers using queues in Rails have traditionally reached for back-end library support using [Resque](https://github.com/resque/resque) along with [Redis](http://redis.io/) or [Sidekiq](https://github.com/mperham/sidekiq).
+In the past, Rails developers usually had to write classes in their Rails apps that could interface with these solutions via a Rake task, because ActiveRecord/Rails didn't have any opinion or interface to deal with queuing.
+However, Rails 4.2 changed that with the addition of [ActiveJob](http://weblog.rubyonrails.org/2014/12/19/Rails-4-2-final/).
+ActiveJob acts as "an adapter layer on top of queueing systems like Resque, Delayed Job, Sidekiq, and more."
+The major advantage of this is that once you configure your application to use ActiveJob, you can swap out the back-end library or servicer for them without changes, because Rails simply handles the interface.
+It's still a fairly new feature, but you may see it in future projects if you work with Rails.

+## Share an example of queueing system that allows legacy code to run with a modern Rails client-side implementation

+(clinic only)